107208579/tracking/README.md

 <br />

 ## How does this work?
 It's simple - log events in a calendar via a computer or a mobile phone.
-Utilise a calendar service such as [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) that can act as central storage and automatically sync events between different devices and calendars.
+Utilise a calendar service such as [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) that acts as central storage and automatically sync events between different devices and calendars.
+Analyse the data!
 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Setup.png" width="740">
 </p>